goehlemichael/terraform-podcast/README.md

 # Using Infrastructure
 1) Record/Edit your podcast episode using your choice of a media editing tool
-2) generate an mp3 and then upload that mp3 to your content bucket
+2) Generate an mp3 and upload that mp3 to your content bucket in the aws web console
-3) From inside aws -> s3 -> your content bucket

 alternate - using aws cli